-Delta is the oldest airline in the USA and is Delta is the world’s second largest airline in terms of scheduled passengers carried, revenue per passenger per mile flown and fleet size (after American Airlines).
+Delta is the oldest airline in the USA and is the world’s second-largest airline in terms of scheduled passengers carried, revenue per passenger per mile flown, and fleet size (after American Airlines).

-Delta’s fleet includes almost 900 aircraft.
-Delta is known for its policy of generally buying older generation or used aircraft and for continuing to fly aircraft for 20-30 years, much longer than most other major airlines.
+Delta’s fleet includes almost 900 aircraft and is known for its policy of generally buying older generation or used aircraft and for continuing to fly aircraft for 20-30 years, much longer than most other major airlines.
 As such, it has one of the oldest fleets of any American airline, with an average fleet age of 16.3 years.
-Delta’s Boeing aircraft make up about 57% of its fleet, while its Airbus aircraft makes about 27% and McDonnell Douglas aircraft makes up about 16%.
+Delta’s Boeing aircraft make up about 57% of its fleet, while its Airbus aircraft makes about 27%, and McDonnell Douglas aircraft makes up about 16%.
 Delta is the world’s largest Boeing 767 operator.

-More importantly, did you know that Delta is also the largest transatlantic carrier, with more transatlantic flights per day than any other carrier.
-Yes, it’s true, they fly more flights across from their home in America to various airports across Europe, with particular emphasis to capital cities like London, Paris, Frankfurt, Berlin, Rome, Madrid and of course, Brussels.
+More importantly, did you know that Delta is also the largest transatlantic carrier, with more transatlantic flights per day than any other carrier?
+Yes, it’s true; they fly more flights from their home in America to various airports across Europe, emphasizing capital cities like London, Paris, Frankfurt, Berlin, Rome, Madrid, and Brussels.

-The B767 is the backbone of Delta’s transatlantic fleet, and while a journey onboard Delta’s B767 Business Class (called Delta One) still offers a comfortable ride, the seat feels dated when compared to modern Business Class cabins, including Delta’s own brand new Delta One Suite which is only found on its brand new A350 aircraft only.
+The B767 is the backbone of Delta’s transatlantic fleet.
+While a journey onboard Delta’s B767 Business Class (called Delta One) still offers a comfortable ride, the seat feels dated compared to modern Business Class cabins.
+Including Delta’s own brand new Delta One Suite which is only found on its brand new A350 aircraft.

 Fly Delta For Free